-For Yoast SEO users – How To Add Breadcrumbs with Yoast SEO?
+If you are a Yoast SEO user, follow this guide – How To Add Breadcrumbs with Yoast SEO?

-Sitemaps are useful for search engines like Google to understand the hierarchy and structure of your WordPress site as well as ensure better indexing and crawling.
+Sitemaps are useful for search engines like Google to understand the hierarchy and structure of your WordPress site as well as it ensures better indexing and crawling.

 Are sitemaps really very necessary?

-No, generally search engines will crawl your site without it, but adding an XML sitemap to your site is always considered as a good WordPress SEO practice.
+No, generally search engines will crawl your site even without having any sitemap, but adding an XML sitemap to your site is always considers a good WordPress SEO practice.

-The good part is you don’t need to put additional effort to create your sitemap, since both Yoast and Rank math has an built-in option to enable Sitemap on your blog.
+The good part is you don’t need to put additional effort to create your sitemap, since both Yoast and Rank math has a built-in option to enable Sitemap on your blog.